BroadbandForum/usp/specification/messages/index.md

 All subscriptions apply to one or more Objects or parameters in the Agent’s Instantiated Data Model.
 These are specified as Path Names or Search Paths in the `ReferenceList` parameter.
 The `ReferenceList` parameter may have different meaning depending on the nature of the notification subscribed to.

 For example, a Controller wants to be notified when a new WiFi station joins the WiFi network.
-It uses the Add message to create a subscription Object instance with `Device.WiFi.AccessPoint.1.AssociatedDevice.` specified in the `ReferenceList` parameter and `ObjectCreation` as the `NotificationType`.
+It uses the Add message to create a subscription Object Instance with `Device.WiFi.AccessPoint.1.AssociatedDevice.` specified in the `ReferenceList` parameter and `ObjectCreation` as the `NotificationType`.

 In another example, a Controller wants to be notified whenever an outside source changes the SSID of a WiFi network.
-It uses the Add message to create a subscription Object instance with `Device.WiFi.SSID.1.SSID` specified in the `ReferenceList` and `ValueChange` as the `NotificationType`.
+It uses the Add message to create a subscription Object Instance with `Device.WiFi.SSID.1.SSID` specified in the `ReferenceList` and `ValueChange` as the `NotificationType`.

 <a id='notification_retry' />